webrecorder/browsertrix/frontend/docs/docs/user-guide/index.md

 - **Getting Started**

-    Start here if you’re new to Browsertrix or web archiving.
+    Start here if you’re new to Browsertrix.

     ---